 You have the right to purchase a Medigap policy for 6 months if your, your spouse's or a family member's current employment or retirement plan coverage terminates, or you lose your eligibility due to divorce or death of a spouse or family member.
 The 6-month period to apply for a Medigap policy starts on the date you receive notice that your health benefits will end.
 If you do not receive advance notice, the 6-month period starts the date the benefits end or the date of your first denied claim.
 This protection of California law applies whether your group health benefits were primary or secondary to Medicare.

-Note: You are also entitled to this protection when you have used all the COBRA benefits to which you are entitled.
+Note: You are also entitled to this protection when you become eligible for COBRA or have used up all your COBRA benefits.
 It does not apply if you stop paying COBRA premiums before you use all your benefits.
+COBRA benefits are always secondary to Medicare benefits unless you have ESRD and are in a 30-month coordination period.
 For more information on COBRA, see Medicare & Other Health Insurance.

 Moving Out of the Medigap Plan's Service Area